-Royal Bank of Canada is a business founded on ethical priorities.
-Our Code of Conduct, adopted by the Board of Directors, expresses fundamental principles that guide the board in its deliberations and shape the organization's business activities worldwide.
-The Code applies to members of the board, the Chief Executive Officer, the Chief Financial Officer and all employees throughout the organization.
+A corporation's governance is founded on its ethics and the collective will of its directors, management and employees to express those values in their professional conduct.
+Royal Bank of Canada's Code of Conduct sets out fundamental principles that guide the board in its deliberations and shape the organization's business activities worldwide.
+The Code applies to members of the board, the Chief Executive Officer, the Chief Financial Officer and all employees.
 It incorporates our guiding principles: upholding the law, honouring trust, fairness, objectivity, confidentiality, integrity, and corporate and individual responsibility.
 It creates a frame of reference for dealing with sensitive and complex issues, and provides for accountability if standards of conduct are not upheld.